lucasdreger/diagrams/WORKFLOW_GUIDE.md

    - Converts to SVG with `drawio -x -f svg -o "$output_path" "$input_file"`
    - Creates HTML wrapper
    - Determines change type (New/Modified) and version
+   - Extracts the commit hash for tracking
-4. **Update Changelog**: Adds entries for each processed file, including commit hash
+4. **Update Changelog**: Adds entries for each processed file with all metadata including commit hash
 5. **Commit Changes**: Commits the generated SVG/HTML files
-6. **Upload to SharePoint**: Uploads the changelog with commit hashes to SharePoint
+6. **Upload to SharePoint**: Uploads the changelog with complete metadata including commit hashes

 ## Resolving Common Issues